nicholasjng/sbi/README.md

 ```

 Regardless of which software paper you cite, please also remember to cite the original
-research articles describing the specific sbi-algorithm(s) you are using.
+research articles describing the specific SBI algorithm(s) you are using.

 Specific releases of `sbi` are also citable via
 [Zenodo](https://zenodo.org/records/15034786), where we generate a new software DOI for